Retargeting Visual Data with Deformation Fields: Deformation Fields for Retargeting Visual Data

 \section{Deformation Fields for Retargeting Visual Data}

-Editing strategies for visual data require avoiding modifications on meaningful contents, which create visible artefacts.
-An approach that focuses on retargeting the input to match a target size can be guided by the following set of rules: \begin{enumerate}[label=(\alph*)] \item \textit{Content Aware Objective}: Prevent the accidental creation of new or the removal of existing regions with high information content (controlling \textbf{where} deformation happens). \item \textit{Sanity Objective}: Avoid introducing deformations that yield implausible results (controlling \textbf{how} deformation happens). \end{enumerate} Note that for the following sections, we only consider retargeting visual data to a smaller size (\textit{shrinking}).
-This formulation can be extended naturally to provide editing (see \cref{sec:editing}) or to retarget to a larger size (\textit{expansion}, see \cref{app:expansion}).

-\paragraph{Discrete Solution} Seam carving~\cite{classic_seam} performs editing by manipulating (removing or doubling) one seam of pixels at a time, \ie a path with the width of one single pixel passing through the image.
+Editing strategies for visual data require avoiding changes to meaningful content, that create visible artefacts.
+An approach that focuses on retargeting the input to match a target size can be guided by the following set of rules: \begin{itemize} \item \textit{Content Aware Objective}: Prevent the accidental creation of new or the removal of existing regions with high information content (control over \textbf{where} deformation happens). \item \textit{Sanity Objective}: Avoid introducing deformations that yield implausible results (control over \textbf{how} deformation happens). \end{itemize} In the following sections, we are only concerned with the retargeting to a smaller size (\textit{shrinking}) for ease of explanation.
+The concept can naturally be reformulated to expand the visual data instead (\textit{expansion}, see Sec.~ C (Appendix)) or to include editing (see \cref{sec:editing}). \\ Seam carving~\cite{classic_seam} and its derivatives produce a \textit{discrete solution} to this by performing edits through manipulating (removing or repeating) one seam of pixels at a time, which is a single-pixel-wide path passing through the image.
 Through dynamic programming, seam carving chooses this path based on the lowest energy of the pixels, with high energy indicating information-rich areas.
 In a simple case, this energy is the colour gradient.
-This yields a \textit{discrete} solution to the retargeting problem that is both content aware and sane.
-While this naturally extends to voxelised 3D scenes, it would become costly at high resolutions while suffering from voxelisation artefacts.
+This yields a discrete solution to the retargeting problem that is both content aware and plausible.

-\paragraph{Continuous Solution} Our approach follows the same guidelines, but instead of discrete, pixel-wise paths through the image, we learn a deformation function for continuous inputs.
-By working directly in the continuous domains (\eg not requiring voxelisation of a 3D scene), our formulation is less prone to artefacts, while allowing for more degrees of freedom by accommodating non-continuous compression and expansion (see \cref{fig:example_non_45deg}).
-We consistently utilise the same core formulation, regardless of the underlying domain and application, \eg moving an object in an image or retargeting a 3D scene.
-For clarity, we will refer to our continuous seams as \textit{folds}.\\
+To obtain a \textit{continuous solution}, instead of extracting discrete seams of the same width, we use continuous \emph{folds} of varying width using a learned continuous deformation function.
+This formulation optimises a solution that is a superset of all existing seam carving solutions (see \cref{fig:example_non_45deg}).
+We always use the same core formulation, regardless of the underlying domain and application, \eg moving an object in an image or retargeting a 3D scene.